The symptoms of bone cancer will vary, depending on the size of the cancer and where it is in the body.

 It might be more difficult to move around, or you might walk with a limp.

 Feeling tired (fatigue)

-You might feel more tired than normal, even if you are getting a good nights sleep.
+You might feel more tired than usual, even if you're getting a good nights sleep.

 A high temperature (fever)

-You might have a high temperature or feel feverish.
-You might be having sweats.
+You might have a high temperature, feel feverish and have sweats.

 A weakened bone

-You might have a weakened bone that breaks.
-This is called a pathological fracture.
-This is very rare.
+You might have a fracture caused by a weakened bone.
+This is called a pathological fracture but is very rare.

-You might be losing weight even if you have not changed your diet.
+You might lose weight even if you haven't changed your diet.